top of page

 At Charterhouse Surveying we offer specialist expert advice on Party Wall matters with competitively priced fixed fees and are proud of the consistently high reviews we receive from our clients on Google.
+We are Regulated by RICS, so you can have the confidence in the standards and level of service your project will receive.

 We offer free, no-obligation advice to help you understand the requirements of the Act.
 If you need a Party Wall Surveyor our fast professional service will ensure your interests are protected at every stage